 Changes in environment frequently trigger stress-related foot attacks.
 Did you recently move?
 Bring home a new pet?
 Have house guests?
 Even seemingly minor disruptions like rearranged furniture or a new cleaning product can unsettle sensitive cats.
 When cats feel their environment is unstable or threatening, they sometimes cope by attacking the nearest moving target.

 Redirected aggression represents a particularly confusing scenario.
-Your cat becomes aroused or agitated by something they can’t reach—maybe they saw a neighborhood cat through the window or heard a strange noise.
+Your cat becomes aroused or agitated by something they can’t reach, maybe they saw a neighborhood cat through the window or heard a strange noise.
 Unable to address the actual source of their frustration, they redirect that aggressive energy toward whatever’s available.
 Your innocent feet just happen to be in the wrong place at the wrong time.
+I have seen cats that appeared calm until a stray cat approached the window.
+Minutes later, the owner walked past and was attacked at the ankles.
+The timing often looks random unless you identify the original trigger.

 Separation anxiety in cats is often overlooked but genuinely affects some felines.
 Cats with strong bonds to their owners might panic when left alone or when their person leaves the room.
 Attacking feet as you walk away could be their desperate attempt to prevent your departure.
 This behavior usually comes with other anxiety indicators like excessive vocalization, destructive behavior, or inappropriate elimination when you’re gone.